-XV.
+XIV.XV.
 Placed In Service Assets

-When a capital improvement project is substantially completed and an asset is used for its intended purpose, the Capital Assets Coordinator will provide the Capital Asset In-Service form to the Capital Asset Team once the asset is in use.
-For the Water department only; the Capital Assets Coordinator will provide the Capital Asset In-Service form to the Capital Assets Team within six months or before the current fiscal year ends, whichever comes first.
+When a capital improvement project is substantially completed and an asset is used for its intended purpose, the Capital Assets Coordinator will provide the Capital Asset In-Service form to the Capital Asset Team within six months or before the current fiscal year ends, whichever comes first.
 The Capital Asset Team will transfer the cost of the asset from Construction Work in Progress (CWIP) to the appropriate asset category in the PSAM system.
 When the capital improvement project is closed, the Capital Assets Coordinator will provide the Capital Asset Completion form to the Capital Asset Team, and the Capital Asset Team will transfer any remaining costs to the previously created asset.

-XVI.
+XV.XVI.
 Physical Inventory